acoustic-content-samples/sample-contextual-locale-search/README.md

 #### Prerequisites

-- Watson Content Hub account.
+- Acoustic Content account.

 #### 1. Download the files

 Download the project files into any folder on your workstation.

-#### 2. Update the WCH credentials
+#### 2. Update the Acoustic Content credentials

 This sample uses a hardcoded base API URL, update this in `/public/wchClient.js` file.

-To set the variables for the base API URL for your tenant, you can obtain the variables Content hub ID and Hostname from the WCH user interface.
+To set the variables for the base API URL for your tenant, you can obtain the variables Content hub ID and Hostname from the Acoustic Content user interface.
-In the IBM Watson Content Hub user interface, open the "Hub information" dialog from the "About" flyout menu in the left navigation pane.
+In the Acoustic Content user interface, open the "Hub information" dialog from the "About" flyout menu in the left navigation pane.
 A pop-up window displays the items Content hub ID and Hostname.

 For example, the base API URL is similar to:
 const baseTenantUrl = "https://content-eu-4.content-cms.com/api/12345678-9abc-def0-1234-56789abcdef0";